samirwdhw/ME-446-Acrobot/README.md

 	c.
 Plots of tracking of the real system
 	d.
 Outputs the energy and power consumed during the maneuver

+The results, inferences and methodology are explained in "Project Report.pdf"

 The edited code for all the cases (in individual branches) mentioned in the report can be found on, https://github.com/samirwdhw/ME-446-Acrobot